What Is An Iso? Independent Sales Organizations | Man And Woman Looking At Computer

 ISOs vs MSPs: What’s the Difference?

-ISOs are often mentioned in the same breath as MSPs (Member Service Providers), and for good reason: they’re very similar entities.
-In fact, some may use ISO/MSP interchangeably.
+ISOs are often mentioned in the same breath as MSPs (Member Service Providers), and for good reason—they’re nearly identical in function.
+In fact, some people use the terms interchangeably.

 Why Should You Work with an ISO or a Third-Party Payment Processor?